-- Fellowship Grant to the University (Years 1 and 2) to Support Fellow.
-During the Fellow’s first two years at the U.S. University (Years 1 and 2), VEF provides an annual grant of $27,000 paid directly to the University to help support each VEF Fellow.
-This grant amount is in lieu of the following, which must be covered each year by the University: all required deposits; school orientation fees; required tuition and fees for the academic year and summer session; medical and health insurance required of an international student for the academic year and summer session; required books and educational equipment; and stipends for 12 calendar months that would be at least the minimum amount that is provided to other graduate students in the Fellow's department.
-If there is a financial shortfall, the U.S. University is expected to provide additional funds to supplement the VEF annual grant of $27,000 for the first two years because the Fellow has no other resources.
+- Fellowship Grant to the University (Years 1 and 2).
+During the Fellow’s first and second years of study at the U.S. University, VEF provides an annual grant of $27,000, paid directly to the University, to help support each VEF Fellow.
+These grant monies are provided in lieu of the following, which must be covered each year by the University: all required deposits, school orientation fees, required tuition and fees for the academic year and summer session/s; medical and health insurance required of international students for the academic year and summer session/s; required books and educational equipment; and stipends for 12 calendar months that would be at least the minimum amount that is provided to other graduate students in the Fellow's department.
+If there is a financial shortfall, the U.S. University is expected to provide additional funds to supplement the two VEF grants for the first two years because the Fellow has no other financial resources available.

 - Full Support by the University (Year 3 and beyond).
 From the third year forward, the University must provide full financial support for the Fellow, which is typically provided through a graduate assistantship or any other form of financial support.
-VEF does not provide any grant directly to the University after the Fellow's second year of graduate study.
+VEF does not provide any further Fellowship Grant directly to the University after the Fellow's second year of graduate study.
 The Fellow is expected to meet the University's requirements to receive a graduate assistantship (or other means of financial support) no later than the 3rd year and then through degree completion.

-- Payment of VEF funds to the University.
-The University grant ($27,000 for each Fellow for the first year and $27,000 for the second year), the annual VEF Professional Development Grant ($1,000 for each Fellow for each of the first two years), and the initial VEF Settling-In Allowance ($500 for immediate use in the first year) will be electronically transferred from VEF to the University at the beginning of the academic year.
-No administrative fees can be deducted by the University for administering or handling the VEF monies.
+- Payment of VEF Funds for the Fellow to the University.
+The VEF Fellowship Grants ($27,000 for each Fellow for the first year and $27,000 for the second year), the annual VEF Professional Development Grant ($1,000 for each Fellow for each of the first two years), and the initial VEF Settling-In Allowance ($500 for immediate use in the first year) will be electronically transferred from VEF to the University by the beginning of each academic year.
+No administrative fees may be deducted by the University for administering or handling the VEF monies.
 The University makes all financial arrangements for distribution and application of monies.
 The first stipend payment must be made within the first month of arrival of the VEF Fellow on campus and every month thereafter.
-Ideally, the University should make arrangements to provide the $500 Settling-In Allowance for the first year and a partial payment of the stipend upon the Fellow’s arrival on campus as the Fellow has no other source of funds.
+The University should make arrangements to provide the $500 Settling-In Allowance for the first year and a partial payment of the stipend as soon as possible after the Fellow’s arrival, as the Fellow has no other source of funds.
 Regardless of any unforeseen delays on the part of the University or VEF in processing the grant, the first and all subsequent stipend payments to the Fellow must be made in a timely fashion.

 - Other Financial Support.
 VEF will also pay for the following:

-- All costs related to the required Pre-Departure Orientation training conducted in Vietnam by VEF.
+- All costs related to the required Pre-Departure Orientation program conducted in Vietnam by VEF.

 - Physical exam and inoculations required by the University prior to departure to the United States.